 If you’ve been following me on Twitter, mostly on very early mornings on the weekends, you know that I’ve been playing Life Is Strange.
-I learned about the game back when I was in Afghanistan, a time when the prospect of being an 18 year old female hipster in the Pacific Northwest seemed very, very appealing.
+I learned about the game back when I was in Afghanistan, a time when the prospect of being an 18-year-old female hipster in the Pacific Northwest seemed very, very appealing.
 I caught up with the game and recently finished Episode 4 (The Dark Room) and one Episode remains.
 The game is beautiful and highly emotional, and I’ve been convincing as many of my friends as possible to play it, mostly to make them as miserable and depressed as me.

-I’m currently working on a longer post about one of the game’s seconday characters, David Madsen, who’s a combat veteran.
+I’m currently working on a longer post about one of the game’s secondary characters, David Madsen, who’s a combat veteran.
 I actually have quite a few posts in the works that will be coming out related to the game, mostly because the game tackles a lot of important issues (suicide, youth, emotions).

-In the mean time, I wanted to comment on one of the interesting features of the game, or rather, one of the interesting side effects that I think the game has.
-I recently wrote about how through playing narrative-based games, like Life Is Strange or even Mass Effect, the game forces the player to grapple with difficult dillemmas, and that these in-game interactions have actually made me think about the way that I engage with real people.
+In the meantime, I wanted to comment on one of the interesting features of the game, or rather, one of the interesting side effects that I think the game has.
+I recently wrote about how through playing narrative-based games, like Life Is Strange or even Mass Effect, the game forces the player to grapple with difficult dilemmas, and that these in-game interactions have actually made me think about the way that I engage with real people.
 Following up on that idea, what I’ve started to really think about is the way that the game allows you to sit back and really think about what decision you are going to make before actually making it, and the inherent training value this has.

 I remember when I was playing Mass Effect, there were times that I would get to a critical decision point and actually get up, pour myself some more coffee, and then sit there, face twisted in thought as I contemplated how my decisions might affect the fate of the galaxy.